30 FUN Canada Facts That Will Blow Your Mind

 7.)
 The French and British weren’t the first Europeans to colonize Canada.

-The Viking settlement was in Newfoundland, known to them as Vinland (named for its vines that enabled them to produce great wine, apparently).
-It only lasted a few years, but it made an impact in the Icelandic Sagas – and on the native Inuit population at the time.
+It was the Vikings.
+Leif Erikson led the expedition around 1000 AD; he was the grandson of a Norwegian Viking who was exiled to Iceland for “some killings.”
+The Viking settlement was in Newfoundland, known to them as Vinland (named for its vines, which apparently enabled them to produce great wine).
+It only lasted a few years, but it made an impact on the Icelandic Sagas and on the native Inuit population at the time.

 8.)
 The next person to claim Canada was an Italian working for the English.

+Commissioned by King Henry VII of England, Venetian explorer John Cabot (Giovanni Cabotto or Zuan Chabotto) explored Canada’s Atlantic Coast in 1497.
+He claimed it for England.
 His son, Sebastian, continued exploring North America but returned to England only to find a new king – Henry VIII.
 He wasn’t interested in exploration at all.

 9.)
 There was a war in Canada called the “Beaver Wars.”